TabulateJarl8/fng_api/README.md

 ----

 ## Gender
 The gender argument is passed as an integer represented by a string.
 The integer represents the chance out of 100 that the identity will be a male.
 So if you wanted the identity to be only a girl, you would set gender equal to 0.
-If you wanted a 50/50 shot, you would set it to 50.
-Heres an exanple of an identity that has a 25% chance to be a male and a 75% chance to be a female:
+If you wanted a 50/50 chance, you would set it to 50.
+Heres an example of an identity that has a 25% chance to be a male and a 75% chance to be a female:

 ```python
 identity = getIdentity(gender="25")